aftabalam0/Github-Issues-Scrapper/README.md

 ## Description

-This Node.js project utilizes Puppeteer to scrape GitHub issues for three different languages/frameworks.
+This Node.js project utilizes cheerio to scrape GitHub issues for three different languages/frameworks.
 The scraped data is organized into three folders, each containing ten JSON files with information about the top GitHub issues for the respective languages/frameworks.
 Describe your project briefly, highlighting its purpose and key features.
 Mention that the project is written in Node.js and uses Puppeteer for web scraping.